 - An MRI

 To be certain that you have cervical facet syndrome, your surgeon may suggest cervical facet injections as an additional test.
 The medicated steroid injection is injected into or near the nerves that run through the facet joints.
 If you get relief from your cervical facet pain, that confirms that you’re suffering from cervical facet syndrome.

 The cervical facet joint surgery is usually the last option your spine surgeon recommends.
 Non-surgical treatments to try may include:

 - At-home remedies, such as rest, icing and heating

 - Radiofrequency ablation (RFA)

 If the non-surgical procedures don’t provide the long-term pain relief you’re seeking, surgery becomes the best and most appropriate solution.
 There are several options for minimally invasive spine surgery available, depending on your condition, such as:

 - TLIF, which is a fusion procedure using a graft

 - XLIF/X-LIF, another specialized fusion procedure

 While fusion solutions lead to a loss of full mobility, it eliminates your pain completely and provides enough flexibility to lead a full, productive life.
 Contact your NJ neurosurgeon at NU-Spine to schedule an evaluation.
-Don’t live with neck pain when relief is just a phone call away.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Don’t live with neck pain when relief is just a phone call away.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey